ImmutableSpirit/task_manager/README.md

         ```bash
         myenv\Scripts\activate

-6. Install Required Dependencies:
+5. Install Required Dependencies:
     ```bash
     pip install -r requirements.txt

 ### Running the Application

 Once the setup is complete, you can run the application using the following command:

-    ```bash
     python task_manager.py

 Run the tests with:

-    ```bash
     python -m unittest test_task_manager.py